mamcer/xgamer/README.md

 ## Description

-This application was done to my godhild.
+This application was done to my godchild.
 He was playing great past console games through emulators.
 This application is a front end which helped him select and play a specific game.

 ## Screenshot